dbt-labs/dbt-server/README.md

 ### Config & setup

 **Configure your machine**

 1. Make sure you have a `~/.profiles.yml` file with a profile called "debug"
+2. Create a virtualenv
-2. Install dependencies
+3. Install dependencies in the virtualenv

 ```
-poetry install
+pip install -r requirements.txt
 ```

 **Run the server**

-From the root of the repo:
+From the root of the repo, with the virtualenv sourced:

 ```
-# Source the poetry env before kicking off the server
-poetry shell
 uvicorn dbt_server.server:app --reload --host=127.0.0.1 --port 8580
 ```